M728 combat engineer vehicle: Development and production

-Vehicle Description
+Description

 The M728 is a full-tracked combat engineer vehicle designed to provide maximum ballistic protection for the crew.
 It is a heavily armed derivative of the M60 series tank modified to provide a mobile and maneuverable weapon for combat support of ground troops and vehicles.
 The M728 vehicle is used for breaching, obstacle removal, and pioneering operations.

 Although the M728 consists of a tank hull and a short-barreled turret, it is not a tank and should not be routinely used against enemy tanks.
 It is an excellent heavy assault support vehicle when used as part of a combined engineer-infantry team.
 The CEV is issued two per Engineer Company in the Heavy Division, two per Engineer Company in Corps (Mechanized), three per Engineer Company in Armor/Infantry Separate Brigades and three per Engineer Company in the Armored Cavalry Regiment.

-It is usually equipped with either a hydraulically operated M9 Dozer Blade Assembly or a D7 Mine Plough.
-The M9 Dozer Blade Assembly is used for clearing the way, filling depressions, leveling ground and for other purposes.
-The D7 Mine Plough is a V-shaped plough that performs countermine activities by lifting surface laid mines and pushing them to the side as the vehicle moves forward.
+It is usually equipped with either a hydraulically operated M9 dozer blade assembly or a D7 mine plough.
+The M9 dozer blade Assembly is used for clearing the way, filling depressions, leveling ground and for other purposes.
+The D7 mine plough is a V-shaped plough that performs countermine activities by lifting surface laid mines and pushing them to the side as the vehicle moves forward.
 They are controlled by the driver.

 A winch and retractable A-frame crane are mounted on the turret for lifting, carrying and winching operations.
 The hull front contains the driver's compartment, controls and instruments.
 The hull rear contains the engine, transmission, fuel tanks, and related automotive components.
 The turret has positions for the commander, gunner, and loader.
 The vehicle is also equipped with an NBC protection system for the crew.

 It can produce a limited smokescreen by dumping raw diesel fuel into the exhaust system to visually obscure the area around the vehicle as well as provide a limited vehicle recovery capability.